 Spring is generally the best time to install native plantings, so if you’d like to add vines for pollinators, now is the time!

-Here are 10 examples of native North American vines you could plant to attract butterflies:
+Here are 10 examples of native vines you could plant to attract butterflies in North America:

 It’s important to remember that these examples are not native to all of North America, so when choosing vines to plant, you should always choose species that are native to your region.
 Also, some species like coral honeysuckle and American wisteria have non-native, invasive counterparts, so you should be sure that you’re planting the native vine species.